Nas-Z/Exam-C/README.md

 # Exam-C
-I am Taking the exam right now.
+I am not going  Taking the exam right now.